 How we have promoted the principle in Section 5(3)(c) Relevant plan provisions The rules previously discussed in this document ensure the principles for the protection of planned environmental water and basic landholder rights are upheld.
-As above Planned environmental water is that volume of water that is in excess of the LTAAEL.
-Extraction is managed to the LTAAEL by first setting aside water for basic landholder rights and then applying an available water determination to ensure the sum of basic landholder rights and licensed extraction do not exceed the long-term average annual extraction.
+As above Planned environmental water is that volume of water that is above the LTAAEL.
+Extraction is managed to the LTAAEL by first setting aside water for basic landholder rights and then applying an available water determination to ensure the sum of basic landholder's rights and licenced extraction do not exceed the LTAAEL.
 Part 4